 On September 9, 2014, an initial registration statement covering 75,000,000 shares issued and issuable pursuant to the 2014 Purchase Agreement was declared effective by the SEC.
-To date, there have been no transactions under this agreement.
+As of March 31, 2015, there have been no transactions under this agreement.